Faust interview with Jean-Hervé Peron

 A lot of albums followed in the 1990’s: Rien, Untitled, Faust Wakes Nosferatu, You Know Faust and then in the 2000’s The Land of Ukko & Rauni, Freispiel, In Autumn…

 The main differences are: first the digital techniques of editing a record and the fact that we did not live together anymore.
-Both of those changes and influenced on the music in a positive way.
+Both of those changes and influence the music in a positive way.
 It was easy to make very difficult collage and easy to do overdubs and the fact that we all lived different lives brought new inspirations, new strengths.

 We had families by the time and our psychos were changing.
 This also lead to the separation of Faust into two separate groups, both called Faust, both respecting each other… But not communicating anymore.